 This became great news for the adherents of intermittent fasting.
 They could easily switch from the classic 5:2 regimen to the 6:1 dry regimen, thus obtaining an additional day for their social life without sacrificing the effect of fasting.
 Doctor Filonov has been using dry fasting in his clinical practice for approximately 25 years.
 He based his method on the experience with 1 to 3-day dry fasts obtained by the Soviet doctors, and developed it, increasing the duration of the fasts to 11 days.
 His book is for those who want to attempt and follow the path of dry fasting or are already using it.
 It contains all the required recommendations and rules, some of which are based on the conclusions of scientific works conducted in the 1990s, and others –on the author’s own experience in his clinical work.

-“20 Questions and Answers about Dry Fasting” is the only book that provides a detailed instruction for conducting dry fasts of various durations.
+“20 Questions and Answers about Dry Fasting” is the only book that provides detailed instructions for conducting dry fasts of various durations.
 There have been, in fact, scientific publications and official recommendations on dry fasting for up to 3 days, but longer fasting terms have remained terra incognita up until recently.
-Dr. Filonov’s book is of interest as a pioneering work in this field, even if it does not aspire to a status of a scientific work.
-We hope that, in addition to fasting aficionados, the book will also elicit an interest in scientists who will conduct further research of this topic.
+Dr. Filonov’s book is of interest as a pioneering work in this field, even if it does not aspire to the status of scientific work.
+We hope that, in addition to fasting aficionados, the book will also elicit interest in scientists who will conduct further research of this topic.

 Editor: Vera Giovanna Bani